cwyard/Drones_paper_ressources/README.txt

 It contains:

-- Paper_RGB_test_13.ipynb: the Jupyter Notebook containing the processing chain which is based on an integration of GRASS GIS and R within a Python programming environment.
+- Wyardetal2022_Drones_LandCoverClassificationLandfill.ipynb: the Jupyter Notebook containing the processing chain which is based on an integration of GRASS GIS and R within a Python programming environment.
+This is the processing chain version used for Test #13.

 - HOW_TO_ACCESS_DATA.txt: contains the link to the cloud where samples, UAV RGB images and UAV 10-band images are stored;